 Okay, this is one of the unique gameplay mechanics which I loved within American Fugitive.
 Each building you approach can’t simply be entered without causing alarm unless you possess the front door key.
 So, you must first case the joint by peeping through the windows and seeing if anyone is home (without being spotted doing this, as people will call the police if they see you).
 Once you’re sure there’s nobody home, choose your point of entry and smash a window/break down a door.
 Once inside, you have a set time until the police respond to your actions, so it’s time to work quickly!

 The building is shown as a blueprint with each room labelled and a number in brackets.
 As you move from room to room, you can choose to search them – this means the time until the cops get there is reduced by the number within the brackets.
 Whilst within the property, you can find clothes, guns, valuables, money, and clues.
-This mechanic adds a whole new layer onto the GTA-style gameplay, making the entire experience more exciting and interesting, whilst presenting you with a feeling of tension and suspense as you try and search all the rooms before the cops turn up and arrest your ass.
+This mechanic adds a whole new layer to the GTA-style gameplay, making the entire experience more exciting and interesting, whilst presenting you with a feeling of tension and suspense as you try and search all the rooms before the cops turn up and arrest your ass.

 Escape the po-po

 Okay, so you’ve run over Mrs. Wiggins, shunted a police car, been seen breaking into a house, or shot someone in plain sight of other people, and the police are now on your tail – what do you do now?
 First of all, you could simply jump into a car and try to outrun them, but as soon as they realise what car you’re in, expect the force to pile on you like a bunch of metal files on a magnet.
 Alternatively, if you can get ahead of them by a few screens, you can visit the paint-job shop and get the car repainted.
-This’ll reset your wanted level as they won’t know where you are – similarly, if you hop out of your car and into another when nobody’s looking, you’ll also lose your wanted level.
+This will reset your wanted level as they won’t know where you are – similarly, if you hop out of your car and into another when nobody’s looking, you’ll also lose your wanted level.

 One of the awesome things you can do is change your clothes.
 The police don’t only chase you based on your car, if they get a description of you then your clothes become compromised and you must ditch them – just like in Hitman 2.
 So, if you manage to get a little in front of the cops, like when getting your car repainted, then simply grab whatever you find on a washing line and throw it on to lose your wanted level!
 When I say ‘whatever’, I mean ‘whatever’ – you can run around in pink or yellow dresses, throw on a pair of jeans and a shirt, or go all elegant with a nice black dress.
 Surprisingly, the cops don’t mind you walking around in a dress, but they hate it when you opt to just ditch your clothes and run around in your underwear!